CaiqueONZZ/ADM-PANEL-1.0/readme.md

 ## Overview

-The ADM PANEL project is an open-source administration panel designed for fun and testing purposes, It has only two Functionallities for now.
+The ADM PANEL project is an open-source administration panel designed for fun and testing purposes, It has only two Functionalities for now.

 ## License